cardano-scaling/hydra/docs/topologies/delegated-head/index.md

 Client nodes want to be able to interact with each other efficiently, at a low cost, using standard Cardano (L1) transactions.
 They are willing to trust *at least one* _Operator_ to run a full Hydra and Cardano node on their behalf, in effect trading some trust for efficiency.
 They interact with other _clients_ in a single head using the Hydra [API](https://hydra.family/head-protocol/api-reference) and retain ownership of signing keys for transactions submitted to the Head.

 Client nodes, may come and go offline without hampering progress of the Hydra Head.
-The safety of their funds rely on having at least one honest _Operator_ node with whom they can interact.
+The safety of their funds rely on having at least one honest _Operator_ node with whom they can interact but importantly, they do not relinquish keys for spending funds inside the Head.

 Operator nodes hold the _Hydra keys_ used by the protocol to sign snapshots, and the _Cardano keys_ used to progress the Head State Machine on L1.
 Each of them can sport 100s of client connections through (possibly short lived) _WebSocket_ connections.